 Class Hours: Instructional hours will vary according to courses taken at the host institution.

 Prereq: Approval of instructor.
-Comments: May be repeated for a maximum of 15 credits.
 Semester Offered: Fall, Spring Description: This course is a place holder course for students who study abroad on an exchange program for a semester or for an entire academic year.
 Students going on the exchange program will register for this course (1-15 credits) and pay only their home campus' tuition.
 Upon returning to Kaua'i CC, students are responsible for submitting the course syllabi and transcripts from the host institution to the admissions office for the courses taken abroad to be articulated with courses offered by UH.
 After the courses are articulated, students will receive equivalent UH credit for the courses taken abroad while this course will remain on the transcript but will show zero credit.